 One of my most favorite things to experience is the joy a child expresses when he or she learns something new.
 The sparkle and shine in their eyes when something that was hard finally clicks.
 The obvious accomplishment and pride they wear like a badge for a job well done.
 As a young girl I got my first experience working with young children as the neighborhood babysitter at the tender age of 10.
 And then again, as an adult with my own two children.
 I have always loved being surrounded by kids.
 When my youngest child started school at Fireweed Academy, I was presented with an amazing opportunity to become part of the staff as a paraprofessional.
 I leapt in with both feet, arms akimbo, mind fully engaged and hit the ground running.
+Later another opportunity happened upon me this time to take over as Administrative Assistant, of course I said “YES!”
 In my free time I enjoy multiple forms of art, fiber arts, spending time with my family and friends, and enjoying the quiet of our family cabin in Tutka Bay.

 Message from our Principal

 On behalf of our staff and the Academic Policy Committee, I would like to welcome you to Fireweed Academy.
 Over the years, our school has taken pride in providing a unique educational program that makes our school special.
 We strive to provide a learning environment in school that develops a community of learners through our focus on the school’s newly developed “We Believe” statements:

 We believe that students learn best through hands-on experience and reflecting on those experiences.

 - We spark curiosity and ignite critical thinking through engaging projects and theme studies.

 - Knowledge is founded on a process of observation, investigation and collaboration.

 - We seize learning opportunities when they arise; no timeframe is too short!

 We believe that music, arts, and creative self-expression nurture strong learners and responsible citizens.

 - The arts are integrated throughout subject areas.